M1ngQu/r.shiny/README.md

 ## Software Architecture

-Before jumping into the details of the ToDo Application, it is important to understand the software architecture used.
+Before jumping into the details of the Todo Application, it is important to understand the software architecture used.
 This is best explained by functionally decomposing the application into different layers with accompanying diagrams.

 ### Functional Decomposition